j2me-preservation/MascotCapsule/Format_Descriptions/MBAC.md

 The MBAC format contains geometry data, referred to in M3D as Figures.
 No official documentation for the format is available.
 It is a binary serialization of the documented BAC format which is used in the content pipeline.
 A MBAC file is often accompanied by a MTRA file which contains animation data.

+MBAC files don't store any texture names, but they have a notion of texture indices.

 ## Known implementations

 All known implementations are in native code.